gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Cause Details

-Directors closed the bank after discovery of irregularities and the drowning of key officers, pending an examiner's investigation; later found extensive forgeries.
+Directors closed the bank and called a national bank examiner after discovery of irregularities and drowning of key officers; comptroller subsequently appointed a receiver.

 Newspaper Excerpt